deg0nz/MagicMirror-Display-Controller/readme.md

 # MagicMirror Display Controller

-A small python script that controls the display of a MagicMirror independent from the MagicMirror application.
-It turns off the display when a given amount of time has elapsed after the last motion recognition.
+A small python script that controls the display of a [MagicMirror](https://github.com/MichMich/MagicMirror) independent from the MagicMirror application.
+It turns off the display when a given amount of time has elapsed after the last motion has been recognized.

 Basically it can control any display connected to a Raspberry Pi which has Raspbian installed.